Communist Party of Ukraine: Ukrainian Revolution

-In February 2014, the party came out in firm opposition to the Euromaidan violence and identified the movement as a "coup" to overthrow the elected government and replace it with a pro-NATO regime and in an open plea from the First Secretary called for all communist and left-wing movements around the world to condemn the events as such.
-However, the party did vote in favour of the impeachment of Yanukovych.
+In February 2014, the party came out in firm opposition to the violence and identified the protest movement as a "coup" to overthrow the elected government and replace it with a pro-NATO regime and in an open plea from the First Secretary called for all communist and left-wing movements around the world to condemn the events as such.
+However, the party did vote to remove Yanukovych.